Azure/azure-openai-samples/use_cases/neural_speech_generation_for_play/README.md

-# Neural Speech and OpenAI GPT-4 : 'Act' The Shakespeare's Play of *The Comedy of Horrors*
+# Neural Speech and OpenAI GPT-4 : 'Cast' The Shakespeare's Play of *The Comedy of Horrors*

 ## Industry: Media and Entertainment
 ---